The Shipyards Festival features live music, market vendors and family-friendly activities in North Vancouver’s Lower Lonsdale District in September.

 Seaspan Family Stage

-Entertainers scheduled to perform on the Seaspan Family Stage in 2022 are listed below.
+Entertainers that performed on the Seaspan Family Stage in 2022 were the following:

 - 12:00 pm, 5:00 pm – Mike Battie